 Turf toe is a sprain of the ligaments around the big toe joint.
 These ligaments work mainly as a hinge to allow up and down motion.
-It's caused by jamming the big toe or repeatedly pushing off the big toe forcefully, such as in running or jumping.
+It's caused by jamming the big toe or repeatedly pushing off the big toe forcefully, like jumpers do or sprinters pushing off their blocks.

 It is commonly seen in athletes involved in these sports:

-Athletes who play on an artificial pitch are prone to turf toe.
+Athletes using artificial surfaces are more prone to turf toe.
 It is also a common injury for dancers and those who practise martial arts.

 Here's more information about turf toe - what causes it, how to prevent it and how it's treated.